 “Our core business is enterprise architecture training, certification and coaching.”

 TOGAF Certification has been available since 2003, initially with training certification for TOGAF 7 then TOGAF 8 (15,000+ Certifications).
-Our CEO, Judith Jones (co-author of TOGAF standard), was the first TOGAF certified person so there are no glass ceilings in TOGAF!
+Our CEO, Judith Jones (co-author of all TOGAF standard including the latest version 9.2), was the first TOGAF certified person and trainer

 ATE Enterprises as a Gold Member of The Open Group, focus on developing Enterprise Architecture skills in both young and experienced people globally.
 We are a high profile Enterprise Architecture Training & Consultancy boutique company who set the industry performance standards.
 Our people are the best in the industry and many sectors including IT, Motor Companies, Insurance, Banking, Consultancy as well as Government Organizations, fully embraced the ATE Enterprise’s Architecture training using TOGAF as their best practice method.